wladimirpetrov/rbfnn/README.md

 Writing my own RBFNN algorithm

-soon to be updated with Pytorch implementation
+soon to be updated with Pytorch implementation and NN MPC test